jarcherTechtonic/maxar_interview_question/README.md

 simultaneously in order to validate whether or not they're overlapping.

 With the way the coordinates are sorted, we'll always be checking the points from left to right.
-So using the range function to do index logic, I would check the coordinate at the end of the list (the right-most point) e.g. [i-1] and the coordinate to the right of the current point e.g. [i+1].
-And the basic pseudocode for it was if polygon1's longitude (x values) is less than polygon2's longitude and polygon1's end coordinate is larger than polygon2's longitude and polygon1's latitude (y values) is less than polygon2's latitude and polygon1's end coordinate is larger than polygon2's latitude then return true
+So using the range function to do index logic, I would check the coordinates at the end of the list (the right-most point) e.g. [i-1] and the coordinate to the right of the current point e.g. [i+1].
+The basic pseudocode for it was if polygon1's longitude (x values) are less than polygon2's longitude and polygon1's end coordinate are larger than polygon2's longitude and polygon1's latitude (y values) are less than polygon2's latitude and polygon1's end coordinate are larger than polygon2's latitude then return true

-But then I realized that there was an edge case where one of the polygons could be much smaller than the other, and thus technically able to reside within its x and y coordinate boundaries.
+But I ultimately realized that there was an edge case where one of the polygons could be much smaller than the other, and thus technically able to reside within its x and y coordinate boundaries without technically overlapping.
 Given that, I decided to google the problem and see if there was a library that had already solved this problem for me.

 The generous people of stack overflow let me know of a pip package called Shapely that had an intersection method.
-They also directed me to the pypi documentation for geojson where in I discovered more native methods to help me accomplish my goal.
-Instead of manually pulling out the list of coordinates from the object with dot and bracket notation I used to utils.coords() function which returns the same thing and is twice as easy to read.
+They also directed me to the pypi documentation for geojson where I discovered more native methods to help me accomplish my goal.
+Instead of manually pulling out the list of coordinates from the object with dot and bracket notation I used the utils.coords() function which returns the same thing and is twice as easy to read.
 I then instantiated two Shapely Polygons with the coordinates.
 Then I simply use the intersect method on them to check if they overlap, return true if there's an overlap, otherwise return false.